 Food Is Everything.
 Let’s Treat It That Way

 Through the early part of my career, I (Mark Bittman) mostly wrote about cooking and its pleasures.
 As I learned more, my focus evolved to include the impact that food has on humans and our relationship to the earth and one another: agriculture, processing, the environment, public health, labor, politics, racism, inequality, justice, and more.
-This evolved while I was at the Times—where I worked for 30 years—and has continued since I left, including the past two years I’ve spent running Heated on Medium.
+This evolved while I was at the New York Times — where I worked for 30 years — and has continued since I left, including the past two years I’ve spent running Heated on Medium.

 I’m now channeling all of my energy into The Bittman Project as part of a team that shares a common set of values: specifically, that food should be fair to people and animals, affordable for everyone, nutritious, and produced in a way that respects nature and the environment.
 Food should also taste good; more often than not, that requires shopping, preparing, and cooking.

 Lots of food publications embrace the pleasurable and entertaining parts of food and ignore everything else; others focus on the serious issues and ignore the joy.
 The Bittman Project does both.
 It’s also essential that we continue to support work from everyone, particularly BIPOC writers, photographers, and illustrators.
 In doing so, we’re delivering the best of what’s out there on food and cooking — right now, straight to your inbox.